11th April 2024

 This was the first in a series of workshops arranged by Capacity and CDC building on existing relationships and our approach to the governance and application of civic data.

-My three big takeaways.
+My three big takeaways:

 • There was a real desire to collaborate on unlocking the huge potential of civic data and positively impact on public services and people’s lives in the region.
 Success in this space needs commitment, trust and collaboration between partners.
 People and culture really drive this forward because it’s complex work and without relationships, it can fall down.